elix/elix.org/content/mixins.md

 mixin property/method invocations.
 Those solutions can create brittle solutions which are hard to debug, maintain, or extend.

-In contrast, this proposal calls for functional mixins to extend the JavaScript prototype chain.
-This has the immediate benefit of leveraging a standard, performant, and well-documented feature of the JavaScript language.
+In contrast, functional mixins extend the JavaScript prototype chain: a standard, performant, and well-documented feature of the JavaScript language.
 Additional benefits:

 1. Mixin effects on the prototype chain is deterministically established by the